visit-dav/visit-deps/windowsbuild/thirdparty-projects/h5part-1.6.6/VisIt_README.txt

 the following variables must be defined:

 HDF5_INC_DIR       /* Path to the HDF5 includes */
-HDF5_INC_DIR_X64   /* Path to the HDF5 x64 includes */
 HDF5_LIB_DIR       /* Path to the HDF5 libraries */
-HDF5_LIB_DIR_X64   /* Path to the 64bit hdf5 libraries */

 ZLIB_INC_DIR       /* Path to the zlib includes */
 ZLIB_LIB_DIR       /* Path to the zlib libraries */
-ZLIB_LIB_DIR_X64   /* Path to the 64bit zlib libraries */

 SZIP_INC_DIR       /* Path to the szip includes */
 SZIP_LIB_DIR       /* Path to the szip libraries */
-SZIP_LIB_DIR_X64   /* Path to the 64bit szip libraries */

 There is a property sheet available which can be hand-edited to point to the appropriate paths before opening the solution file.

-To build with MSVC 2012:
-   Open the visualc11 folder, modify DependentLibs.vsprops, Open the solution file, and build.
+Open the visualc2022 folder, modify DependentLibs.vsprops, Open the solution file, and build.

-To build with MSVC 2013:
-   Open the visualc12 folder, modify DependentLibs.props file.
-Open the solution file, and build.